Categories

 Pro tip #1: A limited number of people are allowed into Haena State Park each day, so you must make reservations in advance to be admitted into the park.
 The tickets for daily admission go VERY quickly.
 They become available 30 days prior, so if you are hoping to visit Haena State Park, you should be ready to purchase your ticket early in the morning 30 days out.
 Spots go quickly!
 For more information, check out our blog post on The Kalalau Trail.

-Pro tip #2: Don’t forget to screenshot your reservation before going.
-There is no cell service at the guard shack.
+Pro tip #2: Don’t forget to screenshot your reservation before leaving your hotel/Airbnb.
+There is no cell service at the guard shack where you must show your reservation.

 Depending on how much daylight you have left to burn after you’re done hiking, there’s a couple options for exploration in the north part of the island.
 If you’re tuckered out from the morning, head to Hanalei Beach for some well-earned relaxation.
 There’s a long pier that stretches into the bay, providing a top-notch view of a memorable landscape, as the sandy beach stretches out to a mountainous backdrop.